thehungrycoder/2web2ui/docs/redux-form.md

 export default reduxForm(formOptions)(MyForm);
 ```

+**handleSubmit**

-* `handleSubmit` is a [redux-form function](https://redux-form.com/7.0.0/docs/api/props.md/#-code-handlesubmit-eventorsubmit-function-code-) passed through as a prop that either:
+`handleSubmit` is a [redux-form function](https://redux-form.com/7.0.0/docs/api/props.md/#-code-handlesubmit-eventorsubmit-function-code-) passed through as a prop that either:

 1) Calls your own `this.props.onSubmit` if provided in the parent component
 ```js